Alcoholism and Alcohol Use Disorder (AUD)

 With proper medical treatment, people with AUD typically reduce their consumption of alcohol gradually over many weeks.
 This gradually process avoids the symptoms of withdrawal and the need for expensive and uncomfortable detoxification.
 Alcohol is one of the most dangerous drugs from which to withdraw.
 In some cases, a heavy drinker who stops drinking suddenly will experience confusion and other withdrawal symptoms including shaking, shivering, sweating, seizures, and hallucinations, a potentially fatal condition known as delirium tremens.
 This is a true medical emergency - call 911 in this situation.
 Heavy drinkers, particularly those at risk for a seizure, are typically advised to withdraw from alcohol in a hospital setting.
 The telemedicine service we offer is not designed to help alcoholics in withdrawal, or any other emergencies, but can help after withdrawal is over.
-The telemedicine service is not designed to manage crises, and we are not a crisis facility.
+The telemedicine practice of Dr. Umhau is not designed to manage crises, and we are not a crisis facility.

 What Causes Alcohol Use Disorder (AUD)?

 Alcohol Use Disorder (AUD) is an abnormal way to think about alcohol created by changes in the brain.
 That’s why people with A.U.D. continue to drink despite the adverse consequences.

-The development of alcohol use disorder is based on both the biological condition of our brain as well as conscious control over our behavior.
+The development of AUD is based on both the biological condition of our brain as well as conscious control over our behavior.
 Although we are unaware of the process, our thoughts work through nerve cells and chemical signals: dopamine, a brain chemical which drives motivation; endorphins which are natural pleasure producing brain opiates; serotonin, a brain chemical which gives a signal of “that’s enough”; and norepinephrine, a brain chemical which alerts us to what’s important.
 A complex pattern of chemicals and nerves form a physical structure of memories and allows us to create, to plan, and to make good choices.